Bachelor of Science in Interdisciplinary Studies,

 Eligibility for admission to the teacher certification program:

-- Students must also make a written application through the College of Education before being formally admitted to the program, usually during the sophomore year.
+Students must also complete a written application through the Office of Teacher Education and Student Services before being formally admitted to the program, usually during the sophomore year.

 For More Information